When it comes to your sales process, take some ideas from your dating life.

 If they have gotten to the point of being genuinely interested in your product or service, you should give them a brochure.

-If they are a tire kicker and have not come up to the point of genuine interest, give them the sell sheet.
+If they are a tire kicker and have not come up to the point of genuine interest, give them the sale sheet.
 They will probably not read the long brochure.

 Your website or blog can also tell the customers, the features, and the benefits of the products you have newly launched in the market.

-So, what is exactly so unique about a sell sheet?
+So, what is exactly so unique about a sales sheet?

-Why, in spite of having a website, a blog, presence on social media platforms, you specifically need a sell sheet to give details about your product to the customers?
+Why, in spite of having a website, a blog, presence on social media platforms, you specifically need a sales sheet to give details about your product to the customers?

-Firstly, a sell-sheet will tell your prospective customers at a glance whether your product will meet their needs or not.
+Firstly, a sales sheet will tell your prospective customers at a glance whether your product will meet their needs or not.
 It contains everything your prospect needs to know and a clearly defined directive that informs them what to do next.

 It can also be your go-to piece of content to use as a leave-behind after an introduction, either in person or after an early discovery call or email.